 Can I use my financial aid?

-D'Youville will allow you to use your institutional merit scholarships and financial aid for the affiliation and exchange programs, but please make an appointment with Matt Metz, Director of Financial Aid to discuss eligibility and requirements.
+D'Youville will allow you to use your institutional merit scholarships and financial aid for the affiliation and exchange programs, but please make an appointment with Matt Metz, Director of Financial Aid, or James Nowak, Associate Director of Financial Aid, to discuss eligibility and requirementsto discuss eligibility and requirements.

 Are there outside scholarships available?